lando/lando/docs/config/proxy.md

 If you are using a wildcard domain you will need to write it as `"*.myapp.lndo.site"` and not `*.myapp.lndo.site` due to the way `yaml` parses files.
 If you do not do this you should expect a `yaml` parse error.
 :::

+Note that only single left-most wildcards eg `*.my.other.domain` will benefit from our automatic SSL cert generation.
+This is a restriction imposed on us directly by the [SAN rules](https://security.stackexchange.com/questions/158332/what-are-wildcard-certificate-limitations-in-san-extension).

 ```yaml
 proxy:
   web2: